Installing and running

 symbols of the type

 ctrl.ComboBox.
-The argument represents a combo box in which the user selects a stock symbol (e.g.
+The first argument represents the output the function is supposed to update.
+The second argument represents a combo box control in which the user selects a stock symbol (e.g.

 "AMZN", etc).
 Based on the selected symbol (see